 Step 1: Choose a Test Lab

-You should get in touch with your PI Test Lab when your project design is still fluid, but is getting close to feature-complete.
-The lead time required to schedule a certification test can vary between test labs and with the season (summer and fall seem to be the busy season at the PIC), but will usually be between two to six weeks.
+You should get in touch with your PI Test Lab when your project design is still fluid but is getting close to feature-complete.
+The lead time required to schedule a certification test varies between test labs and with the season (summer and fall seem to be the busy season at the PIC).
+In general lead time is usually between two to six weeks.
 Turn times are heavily dependent on the customer.
-A test lab can’t issue a positive test report until a Device or Controller is totally compliant with the PROFINET specification, and that means that any issues found during certification must be addressed.
+A test lab can’t issue a positive test report until a Device or Controller is totally compliant with the PROFINET specification.
+Any issues found during certification must be addressed.